darrenyang0116/Global-fishing-vessel-watch/Realtime_data/Animate_data.md

 <br />

-This is the [final animation](http://i.imgur.com/UdgOCal.gifv) of our data visualization
+This is the [final animation](http://i.imgur.com/UdgOCal.gifv) of our data visualization.